NicHub/mpu9250-esp32/README.md

 The calculation of Euler angles has a *Gimbal Lock* problem.
 If you want to see it:

 - Open the dashboard web page.
-- Find the orientation of the MPU9250 that makes all 3 Euler angles near to 0°.
+- Find the orientation of the MPU9250 that makes all three Euler angles near to 0°.
 - Rotate the MPU only around X and then only around Z and check both the 3D visualization and the Euler angles outputs.
 They should show consistent results.
 - Rotate the MPU around Y only and you’ll see that the results are OK in the 3D visualization but the Euler angles are not.